 “The root of all evil is cupidity (excess or greed)”

 The Pardoner preaches against the same evil that he practices – avarice.
-He knows and admits that he is a “vicious” man -without apology.
+He knows and admits that he is a “vicious” man -and without apology.
 Despite being an evil, greedy man the Pardoner claims he can still offer a moral tale.
-Aristotle’s Rhetoric makes an important observation: audiences evaluate a speech or a written work based on the personal credibility of its author -can we trust the authority of the Pardoner?
-To what extent are poet and poetry inseparable?
+Aristotle’s Rhetoric makes an important observation: audiences evaluate a speech or a written work based on the personal credibility of its author -can we trust the authority of this Pardoner?
+To what extent are poets and their poetry inseparable?
 Regardless, the Pardoner takes a big drink of ale and begins his tale (poor people love an old tale that they can remember, as is noted in the text).

 The setting of “The Pardoner’s Tale” is in Flanders (in Belgium).
 Three young lecherous and evil men, or “rioters,” commit various sins –gluttony, drinking, gambling (“dicing”), and swearing (“false oath”).
 The Pardoner offers an extensive diatribe against each of these four sins, citing various historical and Biblical authorities.

 The tale officially begins with the three young men sitting in a tavern.
 They hear a bell ring as a corpse is being led to its grave.
-It turns out to be a friend of these rioters.
-They vow to seek out Death and exact vengeance upon him, so in a drunken rage they flee the tavern and come upon an old man who has been asking Death to take him for a long time.
+It turns out to be a friend of the rioters.
+They vow to seek out Death and exact vengeance upon him.
+So, in a drunken rage they flee the tavern and come upon an old man who has been asking Death to take him away for a long time.
 He tells them to find a certain oak tree where Death typically resides.
 When the trio arrives at the oak tree they find gold, and decide to abandon their quest for Death in favor of riches.
 They sleep at the tree and draw lots for one of the three to go fetch wine back in the city.
-The two remaining rioters plot to kill him and take the gold, while he also plot against them with rat poison.
-The rioter getting wine returns and he is killed by his compatriots, and then the other two eat his poisoned rations and libations.
+The two remaining rioters plot to kill the other and take the gold, while he also plots against them with rat poison.
+The rioter retrieving wine returns and he is killed by his compatriots, and the other two eat his poisoned rations and libations.
 They both die a slow and painful death.

 Thus ends the “Pardoner’s Tale.”

 Like the Wife of Bath, the Pardoner is a hedonist.
 He takes whatever he wants.
 However, the Wife of Bath hopes to find mutual love with an equal, or at least a mere gratifier.
 The Pardoner, in contrast, does not even seem to believe in justice.
 The only reason he tells a story is to gain further riches for himself.
 His story is ancillary to his moral character.
-We have yet to see a fable in The Canterbury Tales that successfully addresses some of the deeper themes discussed in earlier tales – a just and true compact, a happy marriage, the nature of love and lust -all within the context of an exploration of poetics according to classical standards: form and content.
+We have yet to see a fable in The Canterbury Tales that successfully addresses some of the deeper themes discussed in earlier tales –a just and true compact, a happy marriage, the nature of love and lust– all within the context of an exploration into the nature of poetics according to classical standards, including both form and content.